Evolvus/evolvus.github.io/index.md

 [You can find more details here](https://choosealicense.com/licenses/mit/)

 ## Disclaimer
 Please note that this information about license is just to give you an idea to make an informed choice.
-We are not lawyers and we provide this information in "as-is" basis and do not make warranties and we explicitly disclaim any liability for damages resulting from using the license information or any of our products.
+We are not lawyers and we provide this information in "as-is" basis and do not make warranties and we explicitly disclaim any liability for damages resulting from using the license information or any of our source code.